 Course section 3.2: Subsections and their intended learning outcomes

-• 3.2 Location Selection and Location Configuration
+3.2 Location Selection and Location Configuration

 Intended learning outcomes: Differentiate between location selection and location configuration.
 Explain location selection using qualitative methods and factor rating.
 Describe location selection and location configuration with linear programming.

-Intended learning outcomes: Disclose a model for systematic reduction of possible locations / partners.
+Intended learning outcomes: Disclose a procedure for systematic reduction of possible locations / partners.
+Present factors for location selection.
 Produce an overview on steps in location selection and evaluation of a concrete case, namely a joint venture partner in China.
-Present in detail factors for location selection used in this case.
-Explain the results of factor rating and the sensitivity analysis in this case.

 Intended learning outcomes: Produce an overview on linear programming (LP).
 For the design option of “in part decentralized production for the global market”, explain the use of mixed-integer linear programming (MILP).